HOTELS AND RESTAURANTS

 fruit salad with coconut milk and palm sugar (Nilau); Makbele,

-traditional cookies of sago flour, stuffed with coconut or banana sweet and covered with palm sugar and cinnamon; modern makbele are also stuffed with chocolate or dulce de leche and topped with clocolate.
+traditional cookies of sago flour, stuffed with cocada or banana paste and topped with palm sugar and cinnamon; modern makbele are also stuffed with chocolate or dulce de leche and topped with chocolate.

 BEVERAGES: Arak, distilled rice and sugar syrup drink; Kyuru, traditional palm wine; Misai, iced tea.